 Semi-shared proxy – this is when 2-5 people share the same proxy and sacrifice a bit of speed for a bit more anonymity.

 General proxy – this proxy is shared publicly, meaning that your anonymity depends on the number of users online, but so does your connection speed.

 Should you use a free or paid proxy?

-The answer to the question about free and paid proxies depends on the level of privacy and speed that you require.
+Well, it depends on the level of privacy and speed that you require.
 If your goal is just accessing geo-blocked content, a free proxy might do the trick.
-But if you want to be sure that at least your IP address is not visible to third parties while you’re using the service, better go with the paid option.
+But if you want to be sure that at least your IP address is not visible to third parties while you’re using the service, you’d better go with the paid option.

 Free proxies are known for their unstable connections, which means that you might lose access to your streaming library in the middle of a show.
 The lack of support usually means that your only choice is to take a deep breath and wait for the service to go back online again.